grousetail/demoStreamba/README.md

 **predict.py exmp.txt**

 ### Python environment
 The code was written in python 3.6.
-The neccesary packages to run this code can be found at req.txt and can be loaded using:
+The neccesary packages to run this code can be found at requirements.txt and can be loaded using:

-**pip install -r req.txt**
+**pip install -r requirements.txt**